INFORMATION FOR MEMBERS

 Publicity and Ticket sales

 We expect members to put up posters, distribute handbills and share publicity material digitally where possible.
 Members are also expected to sell as many tickets as possible.
-Tickets can be purchased via the EBC website at BOOK TICKETS or from Christine Hooker before a concert.
+Tickets can be purchased via the EBC website at BOOK TICKETS or from Box Office Manager Christine Hooker

-If you have any questions please contact me:
+If you have any general questions please contact:

 Nicola Wheeler (Membership Secretary)